destinyae/0g-doc/docs/learn-more/security.md

 - Overflows and underflows

 ### Out-of-Scope Vulnerabilities:
-The following are out of scope for the bug bounty program:
+The following are out of the scope of the bug bounty program:

 - Theoretical vulnerabilities without proof or demonstration
 - Old compiler versions